Islandora/documentation/docs/installation/component_overview.md

 # Component Overview

 A functioning Islandora 8 Stack is made up of dozens of components working in synchronization with each other to store information in your repository, manage that information, and disseminate it intelligently to users.
-Whether running an installation using the provided Ansible playbook or installing the stack manually, it may be helpful ro have a brief overview of all the components we're going to need, in the order we're going to install them, as well as a brief introduction to each component's installation and configuration process.
+Whether running an installation using the provided Ansible playbook or installing the stack manually, it may be helpful to have a brief overview of all the components we're going to need, in the order we're going to install them, as well as a brief introduction to each component's installation and configuration process.

 This list includes four different kinds of components: